I've Been Hurt: The Sensational Epics

 The Sensational Epics were part of the same roster as The Tams, handled by Bill Lowery Talent Inc. They recorded a version.
 Backed with "It's a Gas", and released on Cameo 450.
 It was reported by Record World in the December 31, 1966 issue that the record was breaking big through the South.
 It was a Four Star pick in the January 14, 1967 issue of Record World.
 It was reported by Record World in the February 18 issue that the song was doing well in Richmond.

-In 1969, "I've Been Hurt" was recorded in portuguese as "Agora eu sei" by the brazilian pop group "The Fevers".
+In 1969, "I've Been Hurt" was recorded in portuguese as "Agora eu sei" by the brazilian pop group "The Fevers" and an instrumental version was released in Chile by the funk group "Los Minimás".